Why You're Not Getting Interviews — and What to Do About It

 Some of the silence you simply can't change, and that's normal:

 Queue and volume.
-Hundreds of applications; the recruiter reviews the first few dozen and closes the role.
+Hundreds of applications; the recruiter reviews the first few dozen and closes the role — and by Greenhouse (2024) their workload rose 26% in a single quarter.

 Internal sign-off.
 Your resume went to the hiring manager and sat "stuck" on their side for weeks.

 The role is "just in case" or already filled.
-Sometimes a posting stays up to build a pipeline, or it's been filled by an internal candidate.
+Sometimes a posting stays up to build a pipeline or is filled by an internal candidate, and Greenhouse classifies 18–22% of postings as "ghost jobs" nobody is actively hiring for.

 The takeaway from this section: if you're applying and getting no response, that's often not about you.
 But to separate "not about you" from "fixable," you need to look at the other half of the reasons.